The Church (1989 film): Production

 The decision of re-starting the screenplay from the beginning led to Bava leaving the project as he began working on a set of television films in October 1988.
 This led to director Michele Soavi to enter production as the director, right after he had completed his film Stage Fright.
-Soavi was surprised at Bava leaving the project, stating "I couldn't be he had worked on it for so long and didn't want to complete the project".
+Soavi was surprised at Bava leaving the project, stating "I couldn't be he had worked on it for so long and didn't want to complete the project."
 Soavi made some changes to the script, including a new opening scene influenced by John Milius' film Conan the Barbarian.
-Soavi declared that he "loved the first part, but in the middle it was a little silly, so I got together with Franco Ferrini and worked on it to make it stronger".
+Soavi declared that he "loved the first part, but in the middle it was a little silly, so I got together with Franco Ferrini and worked on it to make it stronger."
 Shooting of the film took place from September to November 1988 with a budget of three and a half million dollars.

 On finding the appropriate church for the film, Argento stated they looked throughout Europe: Italy, France, Germany and Switzerland and found that nobody wanted them to shoot in their church due to the nature of the film.
 Finding it easier to shoot in Eastern Europe, the crew explored Czechoslovakia, Hungary and Bulgaria eventually settling on a Church in Hungary.
-The film was shot at Matthias Church in Budapest, in Hamburg, and at both R.P.A.
+The film was shot at Matthias Church in Budapest and at both R.P.A.
 Elios Studios and De Paolis In.Ci.R. studios in Rome.
-Soavi described his filming experience as exhausting, noting that he "was free, and I could do what I wanted... but I also sufferd a lot because of the difficulties, the vicissitudes, the delays".
+Soavi described his filming experience as exhausting, noting that he "was free, and I could do what I wanted... but I also suffered a lot because of the difficulties, the vicissitudes, the delays."

 While preparing for the film, Argento learned that Keith Emerson would be interested in writing the score, having worked with him previously on Inferno.
 He received his twelve-track demo which Argento did not like: "They were terrible.
 Not even a child would have written music like that.
-A sort of bombastic march, it sound like the Carabinieri fanfare".
+A sort of bombastic march, it sound like the Carabinieri fanfare."
 Only three tracks by Emerson were used in the film: an organ-driven main title theme, a track titled "Possession" and a rearranged version of Bach's Prelude 24.
 For the rest of the score, Soavi inserted two tracks by Philip Glass and relied on Fabio Pignatelli who is credited as Goblin.

 Soavi has derisively referred to them as "Pizza Schlock", and expressed that he wanted The Church to be more sophisticated.
 In an interview with Cinefantastique, Soavi explained that he wished to move beyond with his creations following the film's release, and because of that he parted ways with Argento, ending their long-time creative partnership.